 User experience skills are increasingly valued by industry, yet are not typically covered in-depth in traditional engineering or technical communication programs.
 Students with a master’s degree in user experience will enhance their employment potential.

-*GRE Waiver: GRE scores will NOT be required for all MS applications for spring 2021 and fall 2021 admission terms.
+*GRE Waiver: GRE scores will NOT be required for all MS applications for Spring 2022 and Fall 2022 admission terms.
 Terms beyond that are subject to change.
 GRE waivers do not apply to PhD applications.

 Fall: 1st April